Prism Video Intelligence

 GRAPHIC Welkom op het Montessori Vaklyceum

-RTL uses minimal text — the story is told through narration and interviews, not on-screen text.
-This is a deliberate content strategy difference.
+RTL uses minimal text — the story is told through narration and interviews.
+A deliberate strategy difference.

 Mood